Cloufield/GWASTutorial/04_Data_QC/README.md

 ### Applying filters

 Previously we just calculate the basic statistics using PLINK.
-But when performing certain analyses, we just want to exclude the bad quallity samples or SNPs instead of calculating the statistics for all samples and SNPs.
+But when performing certain analyses, we just want to exclude the bad-quality samples or SNPs instead of calculating the statistics for all samples and SNPs.

 In this case we can apply the following filters for example: